By Mark Jacob

-MxD’s Vice President of Strategy & Engagement Jennifer Pilat discusses the lessons we’ve learned already, just weeks into the COVID-19 crisis.
+MxD’s Vice President of Strategy & Engagement Jennifer Pilat discusses the lessons we’ve learned from the COVID-19 crisis.

 “This is a time when you can’t afford to give up your efforts toward digitization,” says Pilat, who also worked on manufacturing policy for 4 ½ years in the U.S. Department of Commerce.
 “Because digitization is going to help you ultimately recover from this — and will help you be better prepared in the future.”